-DRDP- A Developmental Continuum from Early Infancy to Kindergarten Entry Requirements

-When is the Desired Results Developmental Profile (DRDP) to be completed?
-The first DRDP assessment instruments must be completed within 60 calendar days of the child's first day of enrollment in the program and every six months thereafter.
+DRDP- A Developmental Continuum from Early Infancy to Kindergarten Entry Requirements assessment instruments must be completed within 60 calendar days of the child's first day of enrollment in the program and every six months thereafter.
 Completing the DRDP (rating the child's development on the DRDP measures) is usually completed over a two-week period; however, teachers and caregivers are expected to record observations and gather evidence on an ongoing basis.